bengrunfeld/study-notes/unix.md

 ###Symbolic Links

-Also know as **sym links**.
+Also know as `symlinks`.
 To create a symbolic link, use:

 	ln -s filetolink symlink

 The difference between hard links and symbolic links is that symbolic links reference the path to the file.
 Not the file itself.

-So sym links are more interested in the directory the file is in.
+So `symlinks` are more interested in the directory the file is in.

 Will break if moved.
 Will break if deleted.